Galena Park, Texas: Geography

 The city is east of the 610 Loop, north of the Houston Ship Channel, and adjacent to the City of Jacinto City, as well as the Clinton Park neighborhood of Houston.
 Clinton Drive is the main arterial road for Galena Park and traffic to and from the ship channel and the Port of Houston uses this road.
 The area around Galena Park includes freeways, freight railway, and heavy industry.

-The border between Galena Park, previously an all-white city and Clinton Park, an African-American neighborhood, is barricaded as of 2008.
+The border between Galena Park, previously an all-white city and Clinton Park, an African-American neighborhood, was barricaded as of 2008.
 Rafael Longoria and Susan Rogers of the Rice Design Alliance said in 2008 that the barricade "provides a stark example of how the prevailing segregationist sentiments of the era [are] still in evidence."

 Demographics

 As of the 2020 United States census, 10,740 people, 3,019 households, and 2,481 families were residing in the city.